OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

    recompiled and reused by people other than their original developer (and I hate that).

 4. The build system and the package management is terrible.
-Sure using CMake is better than writing my own Makefile.
+Sure, using CMake is better than writing my own Makefile.
 Sure, I can use git submodules to embed some of the dependencies (i.e. Google Test).
 But this should not have to be, and when I am using out-of-tree dependencies, I regularly have issues.
 For